 If the couple in our example above is financially responsible, they pay down their debts and have their kids in the coming year – 20 year term life insurance may be perfect for them.

 You also have to weigh in your age and health.
-What is true in your 20’s and 30’s isn’t in your 40’s and 50’s.
+The health you enjoy in your 20s and 30s may be more complex in your 40s and 50s.

 How to Get the BEST 20 Year Term Rates